 Things are a little different this year given the current Covid-19 situation.

-We would still like to be able to invite parents to visit our school.
-Visits will be at the end of the school day and we will ask parents to wear a face covering/mask when visiting us.
+We would still like to be able to invite parents to visit our school but visits may be at the end of the school day.

 Please contact school on 01522 520591 or email firstname.lastname@example.org to arrange a visit or have a chat with us.

 We will be adding to and updating this page with any changes or new information so please do check back again.